meetakshi253/backport-assist/README.md

 ```

 **Options:**
+- `--config FILE`: Path to JSON configuration file.
+Command-line arguments override config file values
 - `--input-file FILE`: Input file containing commits (JSON or CSV format).
 If not specified, reads from stdin
-- `--mainline-repo PATH[:TAG]`: Path to mainline/reference Linux kernel repository (required).
+- `--mainline-repo PATH[:TAG]`: Path to mainline/reference Linux kernel repository - required if not using --config.
 Can specify PATH:TAG format where TAG is a git tag or commit hash to use instead of current HEAD
-- `--target-repo PATH[:TAG]`: Path to target Linux kernel repository, e.g., stable branch (required).
+- `--target-repo PATH[:TAG]`: Path to target Linux kernel repository, e.g., stable branch - required if not using --config.
 Can specify PATH:TAG format where TAG is a git tag or commit hash to use instead of current HEAD
 - `--output-file PATH`: Output file path (prints to stdout if not specified)
 - `--output-format FORMAT`: Output format: csv or json (default: json)
 - `--verbose`: Enable verbose/debug logging